noahehall/theBookOfNoah/databases/mongodb.md

   - be wary of application-level two-phase commit protocols
     - its easy to miss a failure scenario in tests
-    - there are many opportunties to miss race conditions that introduce inconsistency into the data -
+    - there are many opportunties to miss race conditions that introduce inconsistency into the data
+  - retrieving data via regex expression queries require a full scan of the collection
+    - its best to extract the data into atomic fields while importing, or during a background transformation process -
 ### insert
   - `db.COLLECTION_NAME.insert(document)`